Someone that dislikes cardio left their shoes inside the foot straps of a rowing machine

 Work for 8-10 seconds (one rep) then rest until you can pass the Talk Test (“My name is Mike and I like to eat pizza”).

 One set equals 5-6 reps and you should rest between 5-10 minutes between sets with 2-3 sets per workout.
+The goal is to train power without compromising your recovery.
+This is why the working intervals are limited to 10 seconds.

 Exercises: Pick your favorite explosive exercises here.
 Jumping, sprinting, Air Bikes, throws, explosive push-ups, snatches or Medicine Ball Slams.

 We typically use metabolic conditioning as a finisher simply because it can be very neurologically demanding and have negative effects on performance if done before strength training.
-Longer conditioning sessions may need to be performed on a day when you’re NOT strength training.